seyeh/Card-Matching/README.md

 ## Install

 ```
-Install XCode 11.4.1 and copy the code into a new single-view swift application
+Install XCode 11.4.1

+Create a single-view application in XCode

+Drag the the .swift files into the XCode Project

+In the future, the open in XCode button will be available on Github
 ```

 Note to Windows and Linux users: XCode is only available for MacOS